Review by CoMod Carrera 124 of Carrera the Evo De Tomaso Pantera Gr. 5

 Track width (rear axle): 62.5 mm

-Overview of the color and country variants:
+Overview of color and country variants:

-Unfortunately, little information is available about the Group 5 racing version.
-Apparently, only a single example was ever built, and this car managed to qualify for ninth place at the 1979 Le Mans race, but was eliminated later in the race.
-The car was subsequently converted into a Group C version and still exists in this form today: the De Tomaso Pantera Gr.
-C.
+Unfortunately, very little information is available about the Group 5 racing version.
+Apparently, only a single example was built; this car managed to qualify for 9th place on the starting grid at the 1979 Le Mans race, but retired during the race.
+The vehicle was subsequently converted into a Group C version and still exists in this form today: the De Tomaso Pantera Gr.
+C

 Technology: